 again provided "professional lighting" for a backdrop of snow-covered mountain peaks and ice blue-webbed glacier snow fields.
 The scenery was a final, fitting testament to the

 Day Seven - Seward

-After arriving at Seward, Larry takes time out to fish for some giant halibut and yellowtail.
-He and two
+After arriving at Seward, I went fishing for some giant halibut and yellowtail.
+My two